java-fat-unicorn-team/carhouse-client/README.md

 # carhouse-client
 ## Main topic of project
-It is a web application where you can place an advertisement for the sale of a car or find a car for yourself.
+It is a web application which provide opportunity to place an advertisement for the sale of a car or find an existent one with selected parameters.

 ## Technologies
 Project is created with: